The Dora Opoku Student Award - Funding for Black, Asian and Minority Ethnic student midwives

 As part of our developing diversity and inclusion policy we recognise that we do not have many ethnically diverse applicants for our awards and wish to take a step towards redressing the balance.
-We are therefore pleased to announce the inaugural Iolanthe BAME Student Award, which is being offered to BAME midwifery students for the first time in 2019.
+We are therefore offer the Iolanthe BAME Student Award, which was first awarded to a BAME midwifery student in 2019.
 Applicants for this award will also automatically be considered for an Iolanthe Student Award, so as to maximise their chances of being granted an award.

-We are delighted that the award is to be named the Dora Opoku Student Award, after an inspirational midwife who was appointed an OBE for her services to midwifery education.
+The award is named after an inspirational midwife who was appointed an OBE for her services to midwifery education.
 Find out more about Dora Opoku

 Black, Asian and Minority Ethnic pre-registration midwifery students are invited to apply for an Iolanthe BAME Student Award for financial support for attendance at study days, for projects to improve local services, or to undertake elective visits.

 About the Dora Opoku Student Award

 - Awarded for the first time in 2019

 - Worth up to £1,000

 - For BAME pre-registration midwifery students on a UK course